Function Description

 Output Result

-A new relational dataset is added under the data source node.
+A new relationship dataset is added under the data source node.